bazineta/js8call/README.md

   JS8 sub-band indicators.
 - Converted the boost library to an out-of-tree build.
 - Updated the sqlite library.
+- Updated the CRCpp library.
+- Added the Eigen library.
 - Updated the Fortran code generation to use 2018 semantics, i.e., `-frecursive`, when dealing with large arrays that exceed available stack space, i.e., use allocation, rather than a hidden static block, as this tends to be less surprising behavior in modern usage on systems where we